 Dominican RepublicConsumer TrendsJanuary 2026 | 14 min read

-Dominican Republic Consumer Trends 2026: GDP, Spending, and Market Sizing
+Dominican Republic Consumer Trends 2026: What 11M Shoppers Want

 The Dominican Republic entered 2026 as the Caribbean's largest economy by GDP and its most consistent growth performer over the past decade.
 With 5.5% projected GDP growth, $10.8 billion in annual remittances, a rapidly expanding middle class, and 68% smartphone penetration, the DR presents a consumer market that is evolving faster than most Caribbean research strategies have accounted for.